risteon/voxel-traversal/README.md

 add_executable(your_executable main.cpp)
 target_link_libraries(your_executable VoxelTraversal::VoxelTraversal)
 ```
-When configuring, set `CMAKE_PREFIX_PATH` to this projects install directory.
+When configuring, set `CMAKE_PREFIX_PATH` to this project's install directory.
 You will need this include:
 ```c++
 #include <VoxelTraversal/voxel_traversal.h>